Quansight/Quansight-website/apps/labs/posts/python-wheels-from-tags-to-variants.md

 <figcaption>Listing 7.
 Setting target GPU architectures for a PyTorch build</figcaption>
 </figure>

 Note the reversal of semantics.
-Previously, the wheel did declare what it _required_, and the plugin would indicate what the system _provided_.
+Previously, the wheel declared what it required, and the plugin would indicate what the system provided.
-Here, we are seeing the exact opposite: the wheel declares what it _supports_, and the plugin declares what support the system _requires_.
-Your system has some GPU and therefore _requires_ its support in the package.
-If said architecture is on the list of *supported* architectures, the wheel is considered compatible;
+Here, we are seeing the exact opposite: the wheel declares what it supports, and the plugin declares what support is required by the system.
+Your system has some GPU and therefore it must be supported by the package.
+If it is on the list of supported architectures, the wheel is considered compatible;
-if it is not, it is rejected.
+if it is not, the wheel is rejected.

-Of course, the specification is far from providing an exhaustive boolean logic that could support all possible use cases.
-For example, you can't express a wheel that provides _both_ CUDA and ROCm support, and that would be compatible with a system that has either CUDA or ROCm capability, but incompatible with a system without either.
-Nor can you express that your package has two algorithms using different sets of instruction sets, but requires at least one of them.
-However, our goal so far was to keep things simple whenever possible, and focus on the most likely use cases.
+Of course, this is far from providing an exhaustive boolean logic that could support all possible use cases.
+For example, you can't express that a wheel provides both CUDA and ROCm support, and that therefore is compatible with systems that have either CUDA or ROCm capability, but incompatible with systems without either.
+Nor can you express that your package uses two algorithms implemented using different combinations of instruction sets, but requires only one of them to be supported.
+However, our goal so far was to keep things simple whenever possible, and focus on the most probable use cases.
 And in the end, it is always possible (though not necessarily recommended) to create a dedicated provider plugin to cover the specific use case.

-So, at this point, different features are conjunctive (_all_ of them must be supported), but different values within a single feature are disjunctive (_at least one_ of them must be supported).
+So, at this point, different features are conjunctive (all of them must be supported), but different values within a single feature are disjunctive (at least one of them must be supported).

 ## Static and dynamic plugins